 — bioreconstruct (@bioreconstruct) August 15, 2020

 It’s important to note that Universal Orlando opened its theme parks — Universal Studios and Islands of Adventure — on June 5.
-Over a month later, the reopening of Disney World’s theme parks began with Magic Kingdom and Disney’s Animal Kingdom on July 11 and EPCOT and Disney’s Hollywood Studios on July 15.
+Over a month later, Disney World’s theme parks reopened with Magic Kingdom and Disney’s Animal Kingdom on July 11 and EPCOT and Disney’s Hollywood Studios on July 15.

-The report states that attendance at Universal parks has improved since they reopened, and the decline in daily COVID-19 cases in Florida could help Disney World improve attendance, as well.
+The report states that attendance at Universal Parks has improved since they reopened, and the decline in daily COVID-19 cases in Florida could also help Disney World improve attendance.
 “Given this ongoing improvement in Universal’s attendance and declining new daily COVID cases in Florida, we believe that Disney World will also soon see some benefit.”

-Still, other surveys say that people just don’t want to visit theme parks right now.
+Still, other surveys say people don’t want to visit theme parks.

-Many even suspect that the lack in attendance at Walt Disney World is due to the fact that a majority of the Guests who typically visit are not locals or Annual Passholders, and many people aren’t interested in traveling currently.
-Walt Disney Company CEO Bob Chapek even pointed out during an earnings call that WDW attendance is low.
-This has led many Disney fans to speculate that once Disneyland Resort reopens its southern California theme parks, there may be a higher demand, since so many more locals and Annual Passholders visit Disneyland vs. Disney World.
-Only time will tell, however, as we won’t yet know how the California Disney Resort’s attendance will compare to that of Florida’s until a later date.
+Many even suspect that the lack of attendance at Walt Disney World is because most of the Guests who typically visit are not locals or Annual Passholders, and many people aren’t interested in traveling.
+Walt Disney Company CEO Bob Chapek pointed out that WDW attendance is low.
+This has led many Disney fans to speculate that once Disneyland Resort reopens its southern California theme parks, there may be a higher demand, since many more locals and Annual Passholders visit Disneyland vs. Disney World.
+Only time will tell, however, as we won’t yet know how the California Disney Resort’s attendance will compare to that of Florida’s until later.

-We continue to monitor the operations of Walt Disney World Resort as well as Disney Parks and Resorts worldwide.
-Currently, Disney World in Florida, Disneyland Paris, Tokyo Disney Resort, and Shanghai Disney Resort are all open.
+We continue to monitor the operations of Walt Disney World Resort and Disney Parks and Resorts worldwide.
+Disney World in Florida, Disneyland Paris, Tokyo Disney Resort, and Shanghai Disney Resort are all open.
 Hong Kong Disneyland re-closed weeks ago, and the theme parks of the Disneyland Resort have remained temporarily closed since mid-March.